revaturelabs/interviewquestions/Python/Python-Functions & Array/Array.md

   </details>

-18.What will be the output of the following code?
+18.What would be the output of the following code?

 ```python
 arr=[1,2,3,4,5]